AAJTechnologies/model/README.md

 # Nibiru Model
-Nibiru Model is a set of classes for defining data types.
+Nibiru Model is a set of classes for defining data [types](../../wiki/Types).
 Property changes are observable.
-This feature allows building type-safe bndings.
+This feature allows building type-safe [bindings](../../wiki/Bindings).